seannowotny/raddite/readme.md

 # What this repo is about
 This is a website inspired by a famous forum.
+Front end is React and backend is a Laravel API.
 So far functionality entails registering, loggin in, creating boards, posts and comments.
+You can take a look at a live version of this project at https://raddite.herokuapp.com/

 # How to clone and repreduce this repo with XAMPP
 Open c:/xampp/apache/conf/extra/vhosts.conf and add the following rule